 Down on his luck

 As luck would have it (or not), romantic relationships often have little to do with luck.
 Finding a partner and maintaining relationships take time and hard work.
 While it may be tempting to give up rather than spend time fostering a connection with a potential partner, it may be helpful to take it slow (but not too slow) so you can enjoy the initial excitement and momentum a bit longer.
 Or, you may decide that it’s time to take a break from the dating world to reflect on why your confidence is lacking and work towards building it back up.

 Relationships are complex and dynamic, which means they can also be frustrating.
 It seems like you’re already experiencing frustration because of the strong feelings you're having about not being in a physical relationship.
 If you feel romantic about someone, you may try flirting or being a bit more direct and clearly communicating that you’re interested in pursuing the relationship past friendship — that way the other person knows of your interest.
-Check out Finding a partner in the Go Ask Alice! archives for additional tips on how you might approach this conversation.

 You mentioned that your bad luck with relationships has left you with a lack of confidence.
 Gender aside, individuals are often attracted to confident people with high self-esteem.
 Your lack of confidence may be detectable to potential partners and give off the vibe that you aren't ready to fully enjoy a new relationship with someone because you aren't yet content with yourself.
 Investing the time to really know yourself, build your confidence, and actually like yourself can better prepare you to approach a new partner with more to offer, not more to desire.